GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/constitutiveDeveloperGuide.rst

 Each constitutive model owns, as member variables, ``LvArray::Array`` containers that hold the properties (or fields) and their derivatives with respect to the other fields needed to update each property.
-Each property is stored as an array with the first dimension representing the elementIndex and the second dimension the index of the integration point.
+Each property is stored as an array with the first dimension representing the elementIndex and the second dimension storing the index of the integration point.
 These dimensions are determined by the number of elements of the subregion on which each constitutive model is registered, and by the chosen discretization method.
 Vector and tensor fields have an additional dimension to identify